Logisek/ThreatHunting/README.md

 - `--log-filter {Application,Security,Setup,System}`: Restrict search to a single log.
 - `--source-filter <string>`: Case-insensitive contains-match on event source.
 - `--description-filter <string>`: Case-insensitive contains-match on event description.

+Timeline export and sessionization:
+- `--timeline {jsonl,csv}`: Output a chronological timeline in JSON Lines (one JSON object per line) or CSV format.
+- `--sessionize {none,user,host,logon,log}`: Add a derived `session` key to each event and optionally group by user (from event SID), host, logon ID (parsed from description), or log.

 Elevation and warnings:
 - `--no-admin-warning`: Suppress the non-elevated warning.